donadef/ddm/docs/usage.rst

 [main]:

 - ff_parameters: Force field parameters for gromacs.
-Default is 'charmm36-jul2017.ff'.
+Default is charmm36-jul2017.ff.
 - temperature: Set the temperature for the experiment.
-Default is '???'.
+Default is ???.

+[vba-bound]:

+- windows: Factors to apply on constrain consecutively for dG vba-bound calculation.
+Default is 0.001, 0.01, 0.1, 0.2, 0.5, 1.0.